iPhone and iPad apps tagged "board games."

 Beast Brings Retro Monster Crushing to iPhone

 Beast, a remake of a 1984 DOS game, seeks to capture some of the retro game love flowing from the App Store.
 Games like Candy Wars have shown that it isn’t just the console ports that are grabbing all the attention.
 Unfortunately, Beast is a bit too buggy to live up to the hype.
+A few freeze-ups while playing the game keep it from living up to the promised potential.

 Chess Club Plays To A Draw

 Chess Club iPhone app by Visionary Bits is an online chess game that allows you to play chess from your iPhone against anyone around the world.
 The company states that they have more than 13,000 members.
-I enjoy a good game of chess but I don’t often play on computers, online or my iPhone.

 Mahjong Epic Stacks Up Against Similar Tile Games